programmer90000/driving/driving.md

 11. Steer smoothly to enter the lane or the flow of traffic
 16. Cancel the turn signal

+# How to set off

+Before setting off, look in all of the mirrors and blind spots which provide information.
+This is different in different locations.
+For example, if the right mirror only shows the street, and I am moving off, I don't need to check the right mirror or blind spot

 # How to stop the car temporarily
 1. Let go of the gas pedal
 2. Press the clutch pedal fully.
 Slowly press the brake pedal until the car stops